God is Our Father

 But it isn’t a fairytale.
 Or a myth.

 To me, it makes more sense than anything.
-The fact that good things DO happen, that incredible things happen at just the right times, that we learn from mistakes – it all adds up to God as our Father.
+The fact that good things DO happen, that incredible things happen at just the right times, that we learn from mistakes, that we can continually progress – it all adds up to God as our Father.

 Maybe we live difficult lives.
 But we become better because of it.

 No, we don’t live in a perfect world.
 God didn’t give that to us.
 Not yet anyway.
-He lets us struggle.
+He lets us struggle because in the struggle we can grow.
+We can turn to Him in those low moments and build an even stronger relationship with Him.

-But the person who can is God Himself.
+But the One who can is God Himself.
 If you have these doubts or questions, it might mean that you need answers.
 So do what Jesus Himself said:

 Matthew 7:7, King James Version

 This scripture is a promise.
 It’s a promise that if you look for answers, you will find them.
-It’s a promise that if you want to know who God is, if He is your Father, you can find out from the testimony of the Holy Spirit.
+It’s a promise that if you want to know who God is, if you want to know that He is your Father, you can find out from the testimony of the Holy Spirit.